ponylang/ponylang-website/content/blog/last-week-in-pony-042323.md

 ### Pony Development Sync

 There's no audio for the Pony development sync from this past week.
 The agenda was empty when it was generated 30 minutes before the meeting.
-However, an issue [#4343](https://github.com/ponylang/ponyc/issues/4343) came in just before the start of the meeting, so Sean triaged/debugged the issue for the hour of the sync call occassionally sharing information with and answering questions from the other attendees: Adrian, Alan, and Red.
+However, an issue [#4343](https://github.com/ponylang/ponyc/issues/4343) came in just before the start of the meeting, so Sean triaged/debugged the issue for the hour of the sync call occasionally sharing information with and answering questions from the other attendees: Adrian, Alan, and Red.

 A recording could have been made but for the most part it wouldn't have made for thrilling watching.
-Most of the time was Sean mumbling to himself and occassionally making statements about what he was seeing.
+Most of the time was Sean mumbling to himself and sometimes making statements about what he was seeing.

 If this sort of thing interests you, please feel free to attend a Pony Development Sync.
 We have it on Zoom specifically because Zoom is the friendliest platform that allows folks without an explicit invitation to join.
 Every week, [a development sync reminder](https://ponylang.zulipchat.com/#narrow/stream/189932-announce/topic/Sync.20Reminder) with full information about the sync is posted to the [announce stream](https://ponylang.zulipchat.com/#narrow/stream/189932-announce) on the Ponylang Zulip.
 You can stay up-to-date with the sync schedule by subscribing to the [sync calendar](https://calendar.google.com/calendar/ical/59jcru6f50mrpqbm7em4iclnkk%40group.calendar.google.com/public/basic.ics).
 We do our best to keep the calendar correctly updated.